ian-de-vries/Multi-Screen.js/README.md

 A simple, lightweight, and easy to use jQuery plugin which turns a single page into a collection of screens with animated navigation.

+## Usage disclaimer

+As per the MIT License, this software is free to use and edit by anyone for any purpose.
+If you use this plugin, please drop me a line and let me know what you used it for (www.ian-devries.com/?page=contact).
+Comments, notes for improvement, and ideas for new features are also always welcome.

 ## Setting up your page
 - Divide up the `<body>` of your HTML into `<div>` elements, giving them all the `ms-container` class (the plugin needs at least two to run), and build each screen inside.
 - Give the element you want as your default screen the class `ms-default`.
 If no default is specified, the top `ms-container` will be used, and if more than one default is found the top `ms-default` will be used.